doroved/mid/README.md

 ### Linux

-- `cat /etc/machine-id`: Returns the machine identifier (ID) used for unique identification of the computer in Linux systems.
-Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.
+- `cat /etc/machine-id`: Returns the machine identifier (ID) used for unique identification of the computer in Linux systems. **Unfortunately, this parameter is subject to change, and a reliable solution for Linux has not been found yet.**

 ### Windows

 [WMIC](https://ss64.com/nt/wmic.html) - Windows Management Instrumentation Command.

+> The WMIC tool is [deprecated](https://arc.net/l/quote/zgcodjij) in Windows 10, version 21H1 and the 21H1 semi-annual channel release of Windows Server.

+Now all commands are invoked via PowerShell.

-- `wmic csproduct get UUID`: Returns the unique product identifier (UUID) of the computer.
+- ~~wmic csproduct get UUID~~ `powershell -command "Get-WmiObject Win32_ComputerSystemProduct"`: Returns the unique product identifier (UUID) of the computer.
 Usually associated with the computer's motherboard.
 In rare cases, it may change after replacing or reinstalling the motherboard or after changing the device's BIOS/UEFI.

-- `wmic bios get serialnumber`: Returns the computer's BIOS serial number.
+- ~~wmic bios get serialnumber~~ `powershell -command "Get-WmiObject Win32_BIOS"`: Returns the computer's BIOS serial number.
 It usually remains constant and does not change.

-- `wmic path win32_baseboard get serialnumber`: Returns the serial number of the computer's baseboard.
+- ~~wmic path win32_baseboard get serialnumber~~ `powershell -command "Get-WmiObject Win32_BaseBoard"`: Returns the serial number of the computer's baseboard.
 It usually remains constant and does not change.

-- `wmic cpu get processorid`: Returns the computer's processor identifier.
+- ~~wmic cpu get processorid~~ `powershell -command "Get-WmiObject Win32_Processor"`: Returns the computer's processor identifier.
 It should remain unchanged, except in cases of processor replacement.

 ## Installation